johnwlambert/argoverse_cbgs_kf_tracker/README.md

 ## Brief Explanation of Repo Contents

-- `ab3dmot.py`: A Baseline for Multi-Object Tracking (modified from [original](https://github.com/xinshuoweng/AB3DMOT)
+- `ab3dmot.py`: kalman filter state management (modified from [original](https://github.com/xinshuoweng/AB3DMOT))
 - `detections_README.md`: explanation of how detections are provided
 - `iou_utils.py`: simple intersection-over-union utilities
-- `run_ab3dmot.py`: execute the tracker of detections provided in egovehicle frame
+- `run_ab3dmot.py`: execute the tracker on 3d detections which must be provided in egovehicle frame
 - `transform_utils.py`: upgrade SE(2) poses to SE(3) and vice versa

 - `tests`
     - `test_iou_utils.py`: a few unit tests
-- `visualization` (can be ignored): patches on argoverse-api for better visualization
+- `visualization` (can be ignored): patches on argoverse-api for better visualization/easier eval
     - `cuboids_to_bboxes.py`: improved script for visualizing tracks (original is in argoverse-api)
     - `object_label_record.py`: updated classes to support visualizing tracks (original is in argoverse-api)
     - `eval_tracking.py`: slightly more user-friendly interface for evaluation script